jldust/accessible-menu/README.md

 ## Accessibility

 To the best of our ability this library follows WCAG 2.2 AA guidelines and implements WAI-ARIA best practices for navigation menus.
-It has been tested with screen readers and keyboard-only navigation.
+It has been tested with macOS VoiceOver and keyboard-only navigation.

 ## Changelog